 - For people living with dementia, increased confusion is often the first symptom of any illness.
 If a person living with dementia suddenly seems more confused, contact your health care provider for advice. - People living with dementia may need extra reminders and support to remember important hygiene practices (like handwashing) from one day to the next. - Consider placing signs or pictures in the bathroom and elsewhere to remind people with dementia to wash their hands with soap for 20 seconds.
 Also consider washing your hands together while singing a song that lasts for 20 seconds, for example the "Happy Birthday" song. - Show them how to wash their hands carefully.
-Alcohol-based hand sanitizer with at least 60% alcohol can be a quick alternative to

-- handwashing if the person with dementia cannot get to a sink or wash their hands easily. - Ask your pharmacist or doctor about filling prescriptions for a greater number of days so you can go to the pharmacy less often. - Think ahead and make other plans for the person with dementia in case the adult day care, respite, etc. is changed or cancelled in response to COVID-19. - Think ahead and make other plans for care management if you (as the primary caregiver) become sick.
+Alcohol-based hand sanitizer with at least 60% alcohol can be a quick alternative to handwashing if the person with dementia cannot get to a sink or wash their hands easily. - Ask your pharmacist or doctor about filling prescriptions for a greater number of days so you can go to the pharmacy less often. - Think ahead and make other plans for the person with dementia in case the adult day care, respite, etc. is changed or cancelled in response to COVID-19. - Think ahead and make other plans for care management if you (as the primary caregiver) become sick.

-Q23.
+Q26.
 Are there any foods or nutrients that can prevent or treat COVID-19?

-A. No. You may read on the Internet that certain foods or nutrients can prevent or treat coronavirus; however, scientific evidence does not show that these foods or nutrients can prevent or cure the infection for anyone, including people with Down syndrome.
+A. No. You may read on the Internet that certain foods or nutrients can prevent or treat COVID-19; however, scientific evidence does not show that these foods or nutrients can prevent or cure the infection for anyone, including people with Down syndrome.
+That being said, it is useful in general to eat balanced and nutritious meals to stay healthy.

-Q24.
+Q27.
 What advice is available about pets and service animals?
 They are an important part of many families.

-A. According to the CDC, at this time there are a handful of reports of pets or companion animals becoming sick with COVID-19.
+A. According to the CDC, there were a handful of reports of pets or companion animals who became sick with COVID-19.
 There is no evidence that such animals can spread COVID-19 to humans.
-But the research is evolving, and we do know animals can spread other diseases, so people should wash their hands before and after touching or being around any animals.
+But the research is evolving, and we do know animals can spread other diseases, so people should wash their hands before and after touching or being around any animals.19

 If you are sick with COVID-19, follow the same rules for your pets or service animals as you would with people.
-Ask someone to take care of your pet while you are sick, but if that is impossible, wash your hands before and after interactions with your pet, avoid petting or sharing bedding, and wear a face mask.
+Ask someone to take care of your pet while you are sick, but if that is impossible, wash your hands before and after interactions with your pet, avoid petting or sharing bedding, and wear a face mask.20